 It expresses artistic quality.
 A classic must be of high artistic quality.
 It’s beautifully written, its setting is vivid and its characters are complex and memorable.
-A classic often has its protagonist(s) overcome hardships and acquire broader understanding of their worlds to challenge its readers’ perceptions.
+A classic often has its protagonist(s) overcome hardships and acquire a broader understanding of their worlds to challenge its readers’ perceptions.

 It influences subsequent works.
-A classic inspires writers not only of its own time, but also those of the following decades and centuries.
+A classic inspires writers not only of its own time but also those of the following decades and centuries.
 Classics are, in other words, influential.
 They inspire and are themselves inspired by other authors.

 Sounds about right, doesn’t it?
 I still have questions.
-Like I totally get that a classic needs to convince several generations of readers, but how ‘old’ does a book have to be to be labelled a classic?
+Like I totally get that a classic needs to convince several generations of readers, but how ‘old’ does a book have to be labelled a classic?
 Where do we draw the line between classic and contemporary?
 Can books like Fahrenheit 451 (1953), To Kill a Mockingbird (1960), Slaughterhouse-Five (1969), or The Handmaid’s Tale (1985) be called classics?
 Or are they ‘modern classics’?
 Personally, I would call at least the first three classics, but does my estimation alone make them to classics?

 To return to my initial question, then, who actually decides what constitutes a classic?
 Readers?
 Critics?
 Publishers?
 It’s remarkable that most of the works we consider classics today are written by white male authors.
 Books by women or black authors are often overlooked.
 Might that reveal something about who decides what makes a classic?
 Can we, as readers, make the selection of classics more diverse?
 I think we can.
-If enough readers promote and recommend these works, publishers will respond to the demands of readers and expand their catalog.
-So to answer my own question, I’d say it’s all of the above mentioned groups that influence what we see as a classic.
+If enough readers promote and recommend these works, publishers will respond to the demands of readers and expand their catalogue.
+So to answer my own question, I’d say it’s all of the above- mentioned groups that influence what we see as a classic.
 What do you think?